-The symbolism and meaning behind cherry blossoms differs from country to country.
+The symbolism and meaning behind cherry blossoms differ from country to country.
 For instance, the Chinese, Japanese, and Koreans all have distinct beliefs about the cherry blossom tree.
 Here’s a closer look at the differences and similarities between their interpretations.

 1. Cherry Blossoms in Japan

 In Japan, cherry blossoms hold a highly prominent place and remain the country’s unofficial national flower.
 Due to their short lifespans, these flowers serve as reminders of the transient nature of life.